afsersid/afsersid.github.io/about.md

 ## Contact me

-Please contact me via 'site-links cited in the footer section' if you have any queries.
+Please contact me via **site-links cited in the footer section** if you have any queries.